-Decisions as to the purchase and sale of portfolio securities and decisions as to the execution of all portfolio transactions, including selection of market, dealer or broker, and the negotiation, on behalf of the Funds, where applicable, of commissions that are payable by the Funds are made by Fidelity or the applicable sub-adviser for the Funds and the underlying funds, as applicable (the "Advisers").
+Decisions as to the purchase and sale of portfolio securities and decisions as to the execution of all portfolio transactions, including selection of market, dealer or broker, and the negotiation, on behalf of the Fund, where applicable, of commissions that are payable by the Fund are made by Fidelity or, if applicable, the FIC Sub-Adviser for the Fund and the underlying fund, as applicable (the "Advisers").

-Fidelity and the FIC Sub-Adviser may place orders on behalf of a Fund for the purchase and sale of portfolio securities through brokers or dealers who are affiliates or subsidiaries of Fidelity or the FIC Sub-Adviser or in which any one of them have a financial interest, provided that such orders are to be executed on terms and conditions as favourable to the Fund as could be expected to be obtained from other brokers or dealers and at commission rates comparable to that which would have been charged to the Funds by such other brokers or dealers.
-Fidelity will at all times be responsible for the management of the portfolio of each Fund for which it acts as investment adviser.
+The Advisers may place orders on behalf of the Fund for the purchase and sale of portfolio securities through brokers or dealers who are affiliates or subsidiaries of Fidelity or the FIC Sub-Adviser or in which any one of them have a financial interest, provided that such orders are to be executed on terms and conditions as favourable to the Fund as could be expected to be obtained from other brokers or dealers and at commission rates comparable to that which would have been charged to the Fund by such other brokers or dealers.
+Fidelity will at all times be responsible for the management of the portfolio of the Fund, for which it acts as investment adviser.

-In selecting brokers, many factors will be considered in the context of a particular trade and in regard to the Advisers' overall responsibilities with respect to each Fund and to other investment accounts the Advisers manage.
-Factors deemed relevant may include the following: (i) price; (ii) size and type of the transaction: (iii) reasonableness of compensation to be paid; (iv) speed and certainty of trade executions, including the broker's willingness to commit capital; (v) nature of markets on which the security is to be purchased or sold; (vi) the availability of liquidity in the security; (vii) reliability of a market center or broker; (viii) overall trading relationship with the broker: (ix) assessment of whether and how closely the broker will likely follow instructions; (x) degree of anonymity that a particular broker or market can provide; (xi) the potential for avoiding market impact; (xii) the execution services rendered on a continuing basis; (xiii) the execution efficiency, settlement capability and financial condition of the firm; (xiv) arrangements for payment of fund expenses, if applicable; and (xv) the provision of additional brokerage and research products and services, if applicable.
+In selecting brokers, many factors will be considered in the context of a particular trade and in regard to the Advisers' overall responsibilities with respect to the Fund and to other investment accounts the Advisers manage.
+Factors deemed relevant may include the following: (i) price; (ii) size and type of the transaction; (iii) reasonableness of compensation to be paid; (iv) speed and certainty of trade executions, including the broker's willingness to commit capital; (v) nature of markets on which the security is to be purchased or sold; (vi) the availability of liquidity in the security; (vii) reliability of a market center or broker; (viii) overall trading relationship with the broker; (ix) assessment of whether and how closely the broker will likely follow instructions; (x) degree of anonymity that a particular broker or market can provide; (xi) the potential for avoiding market impact; (xii) the execution services rendered on a continuing basis; (xiii) the execution efficiency, settlement capability and financial condition of the firm; (xiv) arrangements for payment of fund expenses, if applicable; and (xv) the provision of additional brokerage and research products services, applicable. and if

 Notwithstanding the factors listed above, in effecting portfolio transactions, overall service and prompt execution of orders on favourable terms will be of primary consideration.

-The Advisers may enter into commission sharing arrangements ("CS") whereby the Funds and the underlying funds, as applicable, pay the broker a bundled commission into a CS account maintained by the broker for order execution and research goods and services to be supplied by the broker to the Funds.
-The Advisers direct the broker to use the CS account to purchase and pay for research goods and services that the broker supplies to the Funds.
+The Advisers may enter into commission sharing arrangements ("CS") whereby the Fund and the underlying funds, as applicable, pay the broker a bundled commission into a CS account maintained by the broker for order execution and research goods and services to be supplied by the broker to the Fund.
+The Advisers direct the broker to use the CS account to purchase and pay for research goods and services that the broker supplies to the Fund.
 Research goods and services must be used to assist with investment or trading decisions or with effecting securities transactions.
 The research goods and services that are purchased through CSs generally support broad categories of investment mandates.